 If there is any doubt about the whereabouts of a child the school will contact the parent or guardian straight away in order to check on the safety of the child.

 Illness: If your child is going to be absent from school due to illness please notify us by telephone.
-You may leave a message on our dedicated absence line before 8.55am giving your child’s name, class and brief reason for absence and, if possible, an indication of when you think your child will return to school.
+You may leave a message on our dedicated absence line (01442 822024 Option 1) before 8.35am giving your child’s name, class and brief reason for absence and, if possible, an indication of when you think your child will return to school.

 When a child is absent due to sickness or diarrhoea they must remain at home for 48 hours following the illness.